 A good introduction:

 - sets the scene for the main body of the assignment.
-This means that it introduces the question, your assigment answers, defines important concepts and terms, provides a background and contextual information and often justifies why a topic is worthy of attention and discussion.
+This means that it introduces the question, your assignment answers, defines important concepts and terms, provides a background and contextual information and often justifies why a topic is worthy of attention and discussion.

 - provides an outline of the essay.
 This should not simply be a list of topics you will discuss, but should explain why you will discuss the topics, how they help you answer the question and how the individual sections are connected to each other.